- On This Page

 When you use 2FA “on the web” at the UW, you will be protecting data in more systems.
 These include MyUW, Canvas, Panopto, UW Google, UW Exchange Online and many other web-based services that require UW NetID authentication.
 Some desktop and mobile apps, including Outlook, Zoom and Husky OnNet virtual private network (VPN), also rely on UW NetID sign-in via the web.

-UW resources that rely on a web browser for single sign-on using UW NetID and password will start to require 2FA.
+UW resources that rely on a web browser for single sign-on using UW NetID and password will start to require 2FA at a later date.
 After entering your UW NetID and password for a UW system or app that relies on a web browser for single sign-on, you will be prompted to verify your identity by using your 2FA/Duo device.
 Please always have your 2FA device (typically a smartphone) with you.
+Note: If you will be using a token instead of a phone or tablet and do not have the token available, you can get a temporary bypass code from the UW-IT Service Center; contact them at (206) 221-5000 or at email@example.com.

 I would like to reduce the number of times I am prompted for 2FA.
 How can I do this?